CKPW-FM

-CKPW-FM (107.1 MHz, Play 107) is a radio station in Edmonton, Alberta.
+CKPW-FM (107.1 FM, "Play 107.1") is a radio station in Edmonton, Alberta.
 Owned by Harvard Media, it broadcasts a rhythmic adult contemporary format.
 Its studios are located on the Calgary Trail, while its transmitter is located in Acheson.

 History

 On October 17, 2008, the CRTC approved an application by John Charles Yerxa for a new FM radio station in Edmonton, which would feature a "diverse" format of new popular music aimed towards teens and young adult demographics.
 CJNW-FM started testing on September 16, 2009 (under the working title New 107 FM), and officially launched on October 6, 2009 as rhythmic contemporary Hot 107 FM.
 John Yerxa is the son of Hal Yerxa, a former broadcaster at CFCA-FM, and was the only local station owner in Edmonton.

 On December 21, 2011, the CRTC approved the sale of CJNW-FM from Yerxa to Harvard Broadcasting of Regina, Saskatchewan, making it a sister station to CKEA-FM.
 Yerxa cited health issues as a factor in the sale.